Information for industry and other partners

-The standard contribution for a four year studentship is £50,000 (£12,500 pa), which is 50% of the cost of the studentship.
+The standard contribution for a four year studentship is £50,000 (£12,500 pa).
 This is excellent value for money compared with the costs of hiring a new graduate, and the student is not part of your company headcount (no NI contributions).
-Sponsors may be able to claim Research and Development Tax Credits as detailed at hmrc.gov.uk/manuals/cirdmanual/CIRD81100.htm.
+Sponsors may also be able to claim Research and Development Tax Credits as detailed at hmrc.gov.uk/manuals/cirdmanual/CIRD81100.htm.

 We understand if you are a third sector partner or a small company, you may not have the funds to cover the full amount – please talk to us as there are various models we can utilise, including sharing the project with another company which has worked very well in a number of cases already.

-Each cohort of 10-15 students commences the programme in September.
-The advert goes out in November to ensure we attract the best students, with 2 or 3 rounds of recruitment each year.
+Each cohort of between 10-15 students commences the programme in September, and we start advertising in November to ensure we attract the best students, with 2 to 3 rounds of recruitment following.